What does hybrid fundraising mean for charities?

 1. Outdoor athletic event

 Give supporters the chance to take part at a location or time that suits them.
 To keep engagement high, provide supporters with digital experiences that enhance the challenge.
-It might be a digital map, fun selfie, collectable trail, or information page like SSAFA’s 13 Bridge event 2021.
+It might be a digital map, a fun selfie, collectable trail, or information page like SSAFA’s 13 Bridge event 2021.

 2. Recreating events at home